centrifuge/documentation/docs/learn/understanding-tinlake/index.md

 ### Senior Debt Rebalancing

 With every epoch that has executed invest/redeem transactions the relation between Senior and Junior Tranche changes.
 This also needs to be reflected in `Senior Debt` to ensure that interest accrued on Senior Debt is in line with the Junior/Senior relation and the Senior Tranche does not accrue too much or too little interest.
 To ensure this, Senior Debt is rebalanced in line with the relation between the `Senior Value = (Senior Debt + Senior Balance)` and the `Pool Value = (NAV + Reserve)`.
-This relation is called `Global Senior ratio`.
+This relation is called `Senior Ratio`.

 $$
-Global Senior ratio = \frac{Senior Debt + Senior Balance}{NAV + Reserve}
+Senior Ratio = \frac{Senior Debt + Senior Balance}{NAV + Reserve}
 $$

-The global Senior Ratio is multiplied with the NAV to calculated the `Target Senior Debt` and the Senior Debt and Senior balanced are re-balanced to set the 'Senior Debt' equal to `Target Senior Debt`.
+The Senior Ratio is multiplied with the NAV to calculated the `Target Senior Debt` and the Senior Debt and Senior balanced are re-balanced to set the 'Senior Debt' equal to `Target Senior Debt`.
 Note that the `Senior value` remains unchanged.
 Please find a simple model that illustrates the re-balancing mechanism [here](https://docs.google.com/spreadsheets/d/1mkIbWzhD7IXbnbYXKreTMYuaZJEzyTVqllhJnP4YdPs/edit#gid=880740688)

 ### Process Overview